-Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan instruction.
+1.1 Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan instruction.
 Provide supporting documentation in the corresponding folder.

 Homer Community School uses a systematic approach when looking at data to drive our decision making.
 We look at data for students who are not only failing or at risk but those who meet and exceed academic standards.
-Data is reviewed at specific times throughout the school year to impact instruction such as but not limited to biweekly PLC's, staff development days, and Student Assistant Team meetings.
+Data is reviewed at specific times throughout the school year to impact instruction such as but not limited to monthly PLC's or PLT's, staff development days, Mutlie Tiered Systems of Support (MTSS) leadership and team meetings and Student Assistant Team meetings.

 Norm-referenced tests are given to students in grades K-6th grade.
-Kindergarten through sixth-grade takes the NWEA MAP test two times a year.
+Kindergarten-Second takes AIMS WEB PLUS three times a year and 3-6 grade takes the NWEA MAP test two times a year as well as the oral reading fluency assessment on AIMS WEB PLUS three times a year.
 The results are communicated to parents at conferences and analyzed by staff.
 The data is analyzed by grade level and by individual students.